 The foregoing represents a radical change from earlier views which had pictured the functional patterning of neural circuits as being achieved almost entirely through training and experience (Holt, 1931).
-Prior to the late 'thirties it was supposed that the outgrowing nerve fibers established their connections in a haphazard, diffuse, and excessive fashion in development tending to form initially an equipotential homogeneous network out of which adapitially an equipartive pathways were subsequently channeled by means of function. tive pathways are pictured the initial tendency to form excessive cen-A related view of the file of tral connections that happened to prove adaptive being reinforced and maintions that the nonadaptive ones being eliminated through disuse atrophy, and degeneration.
-This functional molding of the neural atrophy, at the first evidence of neuromotor circuits was presumed to begin at the first evidence of neuromotor activity and to continue in the mammal through fetal life into postnatal learning.
+Prior to the late 'thirties it was supposed that the outgrowing nerve fibers established their connections in a haphazard, diffuse, and excessive fashion in development tending to form initially an equipotential homogeneous network out of which adaptive pathways were subsequently channeled by means of function.
+A related view pictured the initial tendency to form excessive central connections as being functionally controlled, the fiber connections that happened to prove adaptive being reinforced and maintained, the nonadaptive ones being eliminated through disuse atrophy, and degeneration.
+This functional molding of the neural circuits was presumed to begin at the first evidence of neuromotor activity and to continue in the mammal through fetal life into postnatal learning.
 Common reference was made to the training of the sensory surfaces such as the cutaneous and retinal fields, the macula of the utriculus, the proprioceptors of posture and movement and the like.